Victoryismine52/mining-syndicate-platform/packages/card-builder/Backend_Developer-Tariq_Al-Fulani.md

 - **[2025‑09‑08]** Refactored the export flow to `exportAssets`, producing both the card's JSON blueprint and an OpenAPI 3 spec via a new `exportApi` module.
 - **[2025‑09‑09]** Hardened card loading by wrapping `localStorage` parsing in `try/catch`, logging corrupt data and offering an inline reset so designers can recover without reloads.
 - **[2025‑09‑10]** Finalised the `exportApi` module and wired the editor to `exportAssets`, so a single click now yields both `card.json` and a matching OpenAPI `card.yaml`.
+- **[2025‑09‑11]** Re-read the team `AGENT.md` to stay in sync and confirmed the export pipeline and storage safeguards are working as designed.

 ## What I’m Doing
 With the export pipeline humming, I’m sketching a plugin system so different runtime targets can extend the generator.
 Next up is hardening validation and wiring serverless deployment hooks.

 ## Where I’m Headed

+- Tariq Al-Fulani: Read AGENT.md
-- Finalise the API generator’s plugin system to allow support for different languages and frameworks (Express, FastAPI, Lambda functions).
+- Tariq Al-Fulani: Finalise the API generator’s plugin system to allow support for different languages and frameworks (Express, FastAPI, Lambda functions).
 The idea is to make our cards polyglots too.
-- Integrate with Code Explorer so that functions defined by developers can be discovered and bound to card buttons via introspection.
+- Tariq Al-Fulani: Integrate with Code Explorer so that functions defined by developers can be discovered and bound to card buttons via introspection.
 This will make our exports smarter and reduce boilerplate.
-- Investigate using WebAssembly or workers to run the generator in the browser for offline exports.
+- Tariq Al-Fulani: Investigate using WebAssembly or workers to run the generator in the browser for offline exports.
 Imagine exporting a card from a beach with no internet – code should still flow like ink.